k-ngo/boltzomics/README.md

 streamlit run boltzomics.py
 ```

 This command will open the application in your web browser.
-If the browser does not automatically open or if running on a remote machine (e.g. through SSH connection), the Streamlit server will provide a URL (e.g., `http://localhost:8501` or an external IP address) that you can access from your local machine to interact with the application.
+If the browser does not automatically open or if running on a remote machine (e.g. through SSH connection), the Streamlit server will provide a URL (e.g., `http://localhost:8501` or an external IP address) that you can access from the web browser of your local machine to interact with the application.

 ---